mdolab/pygeo/paper/paper.md

 \end{equation*}
 can be computed, where $g$ is the vector of geometric constraints.

-For the FFD parameterization, these are computed via the complex-step method [@Martins2003a].
+For the FFD parameterization, these derivatives are computed using a combination of analytic methods and the complex-step method [@Martins2003a].

 # Statement of Need
 Very few open-source packages exist with comparable functionalities.